A good[ish] website

 The rem unit is relative to the root—or the html—element.
 That means that we can define a single font size on the html element and define all rem units to be a percentage of that.

-It’s taken from this article, I recommend reading it.
+It’s taken from this article, it’s a good read.

 All the IEs play nicely with em